SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 - Note 3: Instruments and Clips that are `EMPTY` (e.g. they have no Notes or Audio Files) are excluded from the stem export
 - Note 4: In Arranger View, any Instruments that are `MUTED` are excluded from the stem export

+### Cancelling Stem Export

+- Press `BACK` to cancel Stem Export process
+- When you cancel stem export, a dialog will appear on the screen asking you to confirm if you want to cancel the export.
+Press on the `SELECT` encoder to confirm that you want to cancel.
+Press `BACK` or any `PAD` on the grid to exit out of the dialog and continue with stem export process.
+- Note: When you press `BACK`, the stem export still continues in the background until you confirm you want to stop.

 ## Recording Length and Silence

 - Stems are recorded until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured